-In 2010, an update of the Airport Master Plan was completed and the future footprint of the current Richards Bay Airport.
+In 2010, an update of the Airport Master Plan was completed.
 The current Richards Bay Airport is nestled in the middle of residential areas, including Birdswood and Mandlazini Village.
 The current situation does pose challenges in terms of airport operations and future expansions.

-The Spatial Development Framework (SDF) of the Municipality has identified, at a high level, a favourable corridor for a future airport precinct which has been the focus on an ongoing study dealing with investigating the proposed site based on aviation criteria, the Aerotropolis concept, transportation planning as well as spatial and land use elements.
+The Municipality has identified a favourable corridor for a future airport precinct which has been the focus on an ongoing study dealing with investigating the proposed site based on aviation criteria, the Aerotropolis concept, transportation planning as well as spatial and land use elements.
+The Municipality is currently undertaking a fully-fledged feasibility investigation.